Cap-go/docs/self-hosted/auto-update/README.md

 #### End-to-end Encryption

-Starting with version 4.15.0 the plugin allow you to send encrypted updates.
+Starting with version 4.15.0 the plugin allows you to send encrypted updates.

 You can use this feature by creating a private key \``npx @capgo/cli key create`\`

 Then you encrypt your zip file with \``npx @capgo/cli encrypt [path/to/zip]`\`

-The command will print you an `ivSessionKey` it has to be send with your update payload in the key `session_key`.\
+The command will print you a `ivSessionKey` it has to be sent with your update payload in the key `session_key`.\
 Then your app will be able to use the private key to decrypt the `session_key` and use the decrypted `session_key` to decrypt the update.

 Learn more about it here: